ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-05-abstractions.md

 {: .challenge}

-Code is often as unreadable as this recipe, which makes things very hard to yourself and other people working in the code.
-Luckily, there are some rules and principles that can be follow to fix this and that are a sign of good quality code.
+Code is often as unreadable as this recipe, which makes things very hard to yourself and other people working on the code.
+Luckily, there are some rules and principles that can be followed to fix this and are a sign of good quality code.

 In this lesson we will cover some of them, using the above recipe as an example, when relevant.